 Check the SELinux Mode

-I strongly recommended changing the mode from enforcing to permissive but sometimes some of the applications don’t like SELinux and they required to mode disabled.
+I strongly recommended changing the mode to permissive.
+Sometimes some of the applications don’t like SELinux and they required to mode disabled.

 To permanently change SELinux mode from enforcing to disabled, first of all, you should use your text editor like vi or nano.